kubernetes-retired/kube-batch/doc/usage/tutorial.md

   numMember: 6
 ```

-The yaml file means a Job named `qj-01` to create 6 pods(it is specified by `parallelism`), these pods will be scheduled by scheudler `kube-batchd` (it is specified by `schedulerName`). `kube-batchd` will watch `PodGroup`, and the annotation `scheduling.k8s.io/group-name` identify which group the pod belongs to. `kube-batchd` will start `.spec.numMember` pods for a Job at the same time; otherwise, such as resources are not sufficient, `kube-batchd` will not start any pods for the Job.
+The yaml file means a Job named `qj-01` to create 6 pods(it is specified by `parallelism`), these pods will be scheduled by scheduler `kube-batch` (it is specified by `schedulerName`). `kube-batch` will watch `PodGroup`, and the annotation `scheduling.k8s.io/group-name` identify which group the pod belongs to. `kube-batch` will start `.spec.numMember` pods for a Job at the same time; otherwise, such as resources are not sufficient, `kube-batch` will not start any pods for the Job.

 Create the Job